runxel/GDL-sublime/README.md

 #### Don't like the theme?
 Don't worry.
 Go to the [ththeme-editor](http://tmtheme-editor.herokuapp.com/) and select one of the two themes as start and make one which satisfies you!
 (Note that the theme-editor of course has no preview for gdl code, so it's just direct scope color editing.)
 _See the [Wiki](https://github.com/runxel/GDL-sublime/wiki) for a list with the scopes so you can refine the scheme to suit your needs._
 Of course you could also edit the `.thTheme` files directly.
-Remember not to save it next to provided one.
-Otherwise an update could overwrite your changes.
+Remember not to edit the provided one.
+Otherwise an update would overwrite your changes.

 ### Auto completion + Snippets
 You may have to force the auto completion via <kbd>ctrl</kbd> + <kbd>space</kbd>.